SomeWeekendReading/someweekendreading.github.io/_posts/2023-09-30-long-time-no-blog.md

     and ask, "What did you _think_ would happen when you steal food from a cat 8 times your weight, right in front of him?!"

-	As HG Wells, said, "Civilization is in a race between education and CATastrophe."
+	__Cat Diplomacy Report:__ As HG Wells, said, "Civilization is in a race between education and CATastrophe."
 Let's hope the little guy learns some cat manners fast enough to avoid being murdered.
 The Cat HR Department is firmly against firing, but wishy-washy on the subject of murder.
 Because&hellip; _cats._

 ## Dishonorable Mention